-4WD hardware (Have the 4WD prepared for the big trips):
+hardware (To ensure your 4WD is prepared for the big trips):

 Before travelling remote or going on a long trip, servicing the 4x4 is a MUST!!

-personally wouldn't recommend travelling solo in remote country unless you have
+personally wouldn't recommend travelling solo in a remote area unless you have

 very good survival skill and that rules most city people out.

 Travelling solo will mean being 110% self-sufficient, carrying spare parts for

 the vehicle in case of something going wrong.

 Travelling in a group (2+ vehicles) still means everyone needs to be self-sufficient